zenwarr/mpv-config/README.md

 model=anthropic/claude-sonnet-4.5
 ```

-6. Add key bindings to `input.conf`, for example:
+6. Add a key binding to `input.conf`, for example:

 ```
 F6 script-message-to subai run
 ```

-Now you can press `F6` and the script is going to translate and explain the currently displayed subtitle line.
+Press `F6` to translate and explain the currently displayed subtitle line.
 Press `F6` again to hide results.

-You can customize the prompt this script uses by creating `script-opts/subai.prompt.txt` file and writing your prompt in it.
+You can customize the prompt used by the script by creating `script-opts/subai.prompt.txt` and writing your prompt there.
-Look inside 'subai.lua' for the default prompt to start from.
+See `subai.lua` for the default prompt to start with.
-You can use some substitution variables that are going to be replaced before prompt is sent to openrouter, for example:
+You can use some substitution variables that are going to be replaced before the prompt is sent to openrouter, for example:

 ```
 You are translating into {target_lang}.